gniewomir/kabar/README.md

 ?>
 ```

 Multiple instances per request means that you probably should use ServiceLocator::getNew($moduleType, $componentName) method to get this library part, as there is no point of storing diffrent instances of component - for example - 'Template'.
-They live and die for their respectable modules.
+They live and die for their respectable modules. getNew will component, create and return instance of it, but not store it lige get method does.

 ## Conventions